+The Board expressed interest in revising the County's current noise ordinance for purposes of incorporating a subjective standard to determine noise violations, as opposed to the current objective standard currently utilized in the Code.
 The County's noise ordinance is currently based on a decibel standard.
 The methods and equipment used for sound measurement are strictly prescribed in 6.05.030, and the specific decibel limits are set forth in 6.05.040.
 The primary advantage of this approach is that it provides an objective method for determining whether excessive noise is a violation under the County's Code.
 On the other hand, sound level meters are expensive, require maintenance and calibration, and require operation by trained staff.
 Additionally, while the use of sound level meters may be useful when measuring ongoing noise created by such things as mechanical equipment or loudspeakers, it often is not a practical way to measure intermittent noise created by such things as parties or vehicle engines.

-Jurisdictions that want to address the shortcomings of the objective standard, such as the one currently utilized by Clackamas County and many others, may instead opt for a more subjective approach which relies on a reasonableness standard to determine whether excessive noise is a violation.
-Language implementing such an approach relies on standards such as whether noise is "unreasonably loud" or "plainly audible" in lieu of a precise measurement made by a sound level meter.
+Jurisdictions that want to address the shortcomings of the objective standard, such as the one currently utilized by Clackamas County and many others, instead opt for a more subjective approach, which relies on a reasonableness standard to determine whether excessive noise is a violation.
+Language implementing such an approach may rely on standards such as whether noise is "unreasonably loud" or "plainly audible" in lieu of a precise measurement made by a sound level meter.

 The advantages are apparent in that this eliminates issues around the cost, availability and expertise associated with operating the sound level meter.
 Adopting a "reasonableness" standard would also provide the Sheriff's office more flexibility to determine what should constitute a noise violation depending on the context of the situation.
-Some might actually characterize this additional flexibility as a disadvantage, in the sense that there is increased ambiguity and potentially inconsistent enforcement in terms of what would be considered to be a noise violation.
+The downside of this additional flexibility is that there is increased ambiguity and potentially inconsistent enforcement in terms of what would be considered to be a noise violation.
 Additionally, in the event a citation is challenged, it is more difficult for a court or hearings officer to determine whether the alleged noise should be considered unreasonable.
 This is because there is no specifically prescribed evidence that is required to support a citation, and because individuals' perception of what may or may not be "reasonable" often varies.
 Finally, regulation of noise may involve free speech issues when the subject of the excessive noise is protected speech.
 The County may regulate such aspects of the speech, such as volume, duration, location and timing, so long as the regulation is unrelated the content or message expressed by the noise.
 While the use of a decibel standard mostly avoids these First Amendment issues, additional care must be taken where enforcement officials are given discretion to decide what noise may be unreasonable under the circumstances.